Preliminary analysis

 • The domain model is more stable than technical parts, like what storage solution to use.
 Apply hexagonal architecture to isolate changes in those parts from the domain model.

-Once done with non-functional requirements, you should have identified all subsystems.
-Perform make or buy decisions on all subsystems.
-For each custom subsystem, implement all functional requirements in the requirements group implemented by the subsystem.
+Once done with quality attribute requirements, you should have identified all components.
+Perform make or buy decisions on all components.
+For each custom component, implement all functional requirements in the requirements group implemented by the component.
 Again, do one requirement at a time.
-Non-functional requirements apply to all subsystems.
+Quality attribute requirements apply to all components.

 Design

-1. Collect all requirements in the requirements group that the custom subsystem must implement.
+1. Collect all requirements in the requirements group that the custom component must implement.

 2. Implement requirements one at a time.